 - Stop the use of smoking and tobacco products.

-- Get your lipid profile assessed.
+- Measure your lipid index

 - Exercise regularly and avoid sitting for extensive periods of time.